mawebcoder/laravel-elasticsearch/README.md

 # Edit Indices Mappings

-Sometimes you need to add or drop fields from your indices mapping.for doing this you have to add new migration:
+Sometimes you need to add or drop fields from your indices mapping.
+To do this you have to add a new migration:

 ``php artisan elastic:make-migration <alter migration name>``